bfree-github/experiments-frustum-view/README.md

 4. Develop a prototype viewer to visualize identified tiles for a particular camera zoom, direction, and orientation.

 ## Engineering Requirements
-1. This project will not be retrieving/diplaying actual map data, but rather just the tile identifiers required to to retrieve such information.
+1. This project will not be retrieving/diplaying actual map data, but rather determine tile identifiers required to to retrieve such information.
 As such, data source and retrieval methods are not within the scope of this project.
 2. For a given zoom/direction/orientation, the camera's frustum will be projected onto a ground surface.
 Assuming an pyramid volume and linear (rather than spherical) projection, the resulting ground projection will be a quadrilateral.
 3. The quadrilateral polygon (Region of Interest) will be used to cull outside tiles, identify tiles entirely encompassed by the ROI, as well as those overlapping the ROI.
 4. Distance from the camera will be used to identify LOD for the tiles, which will be used for determining resolution/level of the multi-resolution/wavelet data.